top of page

 Onland Gatherings

-Gathering with the Land
+Coming Together with the Land

 Where the Conversation Becomes Incarnate

-Whether we are seeking the deep silence of a wilderness vigil, celebrating the threshold of a wild ordination, or gathering together for sacred conversation, these in-person immersions are designed to ground our transformation in the physical world.
+These in-person immersions are designed to ground our transformation in the physical world.
 Here, we move beyond screens and words, offering our presence back to the Earth and finding the strength that only comes from walking the path together, side-by-side, on the sacred ground.

 Wilderness Vigil